Chethan-Sai-Pothanuru/project-dashboard/README.md

 # 🚀 Flowspace – Project Management Dashboard

 A production-grade React application featuring:
+- Built a full-stack-style React dashboard with Kanban board, drag & drop task management, and multi-chart analytics

+- Implemented global state management using useReducer and Context API — without Redux — across 6+ components

+- Designed a fully responsive dark/light themed UI with CSS variables, custom animations, and a collapsible sidebar

+- Integrated Recharts to visualize project data using Area, Bar, Pie, Line, and Radar charts with theme-aware tooltips

+- Features include CRUD modals, real-time task filtering, notification system, and a settings panel with 4 tabs **##Project Overview**
 - **Kanban Board** with drag-and-drop (hello-pangea/dnd)
 - **Dashboard** with real-time stats and charts (Recharts)
 - **Analytics** with Area, Bar, Pie, Line, and Radar charts